Openscapes/approach-guide/champions/pre-cohort-tech.md

 Example: <https://github.com/Openscapes/2021-noaa-nmfs>

-### For the GitHub Clinic:
+### GitHub Clinics:

+GitHub Clinics should be part of the Cohort Calls, if possible.
+We experimented with having them as stand-alone events but found that in some Cohorts it was difficult for participants to make extra time outside of the Cohort Call, and it was extra scheduling for everyone.

-Before the GitHub Clinic, we:
+Before the GitHub Clinic, we do the following (with `kyber`):

 - Add all usernames with member privileges to a GitHub Team titled `2022-noaa-afsc-teams`
 - Give the Team access to the Cohort repo